--If we played one game during the week and one on Sunday pitching arms were in short supply.
+-If we played one game during the week and one on Sunday pitching arms were in short

--Players from all the teams must respect the umpires and accept their strike zone as we all know
+-Players from all the teams must respect the umpires and accept their strike zone as we all

-inning or so and adjust and not complain.
+within the first inning or so and adjust and not complain.